Business and Enterprise

 ABAC is finer-grained than RBAC and can be thought of as an extension or enhancement to role-based access.
-While RBAC depends on a user's role within the organisation, in an ABAC model, user access rights are dependent on a combination of attributes, not just user roles.
-These include but are not limited to the user's role in the organisation, where they're trying to access the resources from, the device they're using, and attributes associated with the system or application they're trying to access.
-This enables organisations to grant access and enforce restrictions according to the risk profile of an individual user.
+While RBAC depends on a user's role within the organization, in an ABAC model, user access rights are dependent on a combination of attributes, not just user roles.
+These include but are not limited to the user's role in the organization, where they're trying to access the resources from, the device they're using, and attributes associated with the system or application they're trying to access.
+This enables organizations to grant access and enforce restrictions according to the risk profile of an individual user.

 As an example, you may want your IT admins to be restricted from remotely accessing back-end systems unless they're using a VPN or a remote desktop connection manager, or you may want to bar all employees from accessing company resources unless they're using a company-provided device.